All of time is contained in one moment,

 to cover its not-actually-being-anything-ness,

-the very same state in which we now exist,
+the very same state in which we all exist,

-I want to have both arms outstretched, both hands
+I’ll have both arms outstretched, both hands flung